MeianAizouInochi/REDCROSS_WEB_APP/README.md

 # REDCROSS_WEB_APP
 It is a Website for Redcross mohali.
-Please maintain confidentiality of this repository.
+Please maintain confidentiality of Data.
 This website/webapp is not currently online.